 Need to Purchase Iodine Derivatives?
 Let Ajay-SQM Help

-From antiseptics to X-rays, iodine-containing compounds pervade our everyday lives.
+From antiseptics to tires, iodine-containing compounds pervade our everyday lives.
 Many aspects of life would change without a reliable source of iodine and its many derivatives.
 Ajay-SQM Group is proud to offer a variety of iodine derivatives for use in everything from animal feeds to nylon stabilization.
 If you are in need of a reliable supplier of bulk iodine compounds, please contact us and we will work with you to satisfy your needs.